kgkougkoulias/A-Floating-point-FPGA-Overlay-Architecture-for-Xilinx-FPGAs/README.md

 USAGE:

 In order to use the Overlay for your FPGA you need to package it as an IP, using Vivado.
-To do this go to
+To do this
-1) Navigate to generate IPs folder
+1) Navigate to generate_IPs folder
 2) Execute the bash script as ./create_ips_script.sh $PART_CODE (you need to export Vivado executable path first)
 3) In the src folder two folders will be created
     - One called xci that contains the out-of-context P&R IPs that can be used to package the IPs